syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 ## Additional delay

 The Blink HTML converter provides an option to set the [AdditionalDelay](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html#Syncfusion_HtmlConverter_BlinkConverterSettings_AdditionalDelay) property while converting HTML to PDF.
 Additional delay is the waiting time of the converter for loading the external resources (styles, scripts, images and more).
-Refer to the following code snippet.
+Refer to the following code example.

 {% tabs %}